netxms/netxms-doc/admin/scripting.rst

 -----------------

-:guilabel:`Script Library` is used to store scripts that can be afterwards executed as macros, part of other script or just from server console.
+:guilabel:`Script Library` is used to store scripts that can be afterwards executed as macros, part of other script or from debug server console.
 Scripts can be added, deleted and modified in in this view.

 .. figure:: _images/script_library.png